alerta/alerta-docs/_build/html/_sources/api/query-syntax.rst.txt

 *New in version 7.5.*

-Nested fields can be queried using dot notation (``.``) that includes the complete path of the field.:
+Nested fields can be queried using dot notation (``.``) that includes the complete path of the field.

 For example, where the ``region`` custom attribute is "EU"::